 The same principles of hydrotherapy are currently in use today.
 The warm water inside a hot tub can help users to recover from injuries, due to a powerful combination of buoyancy, heat, and massage.

-The first thing you’ll notice as you immerse your body into the sparking water of the hot tub, is how warm and comfortable the water is.
-This heat can an almost immediate effect on your body, helping your muscles to loosen up and release built up tension.
+The first thing you’ll notice as you immerse your body into the sparkling water of the hot tub is how warm and comfortable the water is.
+This heat can an almost immediate effect on your body, helping your muscles to loosen up and release built-up tension.

 Once your body begins to relax and you start to really enjoy yourself, the buoyancy of the water will be the next thing you notice.
 Your body will be considerably lighter, as the water lifts pressure and weight from your sore and aching muscles and joints.
 Without the added weight on the world on your shoulders, your body can focus solely on relaxation and rejuvenation.

 Lastly, once your body is in a pure state of utter relaxation, the powerful jets can begin to really work their magic.
 These jets are installed strategically throughout the hot tub to target the most stress-prone areas of the body.
 This includes your neck, shoulders, upper back, and feet.